avloss/faceorplace/README.md

 <img src="readme_content/face_1.jpg" width=400/>

-A small trick was used to make sure images with relatively smaller faces are correctly identified was used.
-The network was run twice, first on the original image, and the second time on the cropped centre of the image.
+A small trick to make sure images with relatively smaller faces are correctly identified was used.
+The network is run twice, first on the original image, and then on the cropped centre of the image.

 ## Starting the service

-The easiest way to run Face-vs-Place is by using Docker:
+The easiest way to run Face-vs-Place is by using Docker image:

 `docker run -it -p 8080:8080  avloss/faceorplace`